onflow/flow/docs/content/guides/dapp-deployment/index.md

 The steps below present a framework that Flow dapp developers are encouraged to follow when developing and preparing their applications for Mainnet.
-Flow is still in its infancy, meaning that many best practices have yet to be defined.
+Flow is still in its infancy, meaning that many best practices are still being defined.
 This guide aims to lay the foundation for secure and robust dapp development on Flow.

 ### Who created this guide?